AnaSilvaSwitch/devops-23-24-JPE-1231821/CA1/README.md

    git commit -m " Add a new fields to the application and tests.”

    ```
+   - adds the changes to the staging area, tags the version, pushes the changes to the remote repository, and commits the changes with a descriptive message.

 3. Tag the version for part 1 and push, and then mark the assignment completion: